 Urban Teacher Residency (MAT)

 The Urban Teacher Residency is a cutting-edge apprenticeship- and cohort-based program for individuals with a deep commitment to teaching and a strong interest in urban education.
 Working from the model of medical residencies, the UTR provides intensive classroom experience with a mentor teacher, and three years of induction and professional development support after graduation.
-Residents receive a $44,000 living stipend to help cover the cost of graduate tuition at Montclair State University while enrolled in the 18-month program.
-Residents who successfully complete the program will earn New Jersey P-3, K-6, or P-12 subject area teacher certification and their Master of Arts in Teaching (MAT).
+Residents receive a $55,000 living stipend to help cover the cost of graduate tuition at Montclair State University while enrolled in the 18-month program.
+Residents who successfully complete the program will earn a dual New Jersey P-3, K-6, or P-12 subject area and TSD teacher certification and their Master of Arts in Teaching (MAT).
 Graduates of the UTR are required to make a three year commitment to teach in the Newark or Orange Public Schools.

 The Urban Teacher Residency program is designed to recruit talented individuals, especially people of color and individuals from other occupations, into the teaching force; improve the quality of both new and prospective teachers; increase teacher retention rates; and ultimately improve student achievement.